Username or E-mail

 Switch to Frame

-This block lets you skip around or reset an animation to its starting frame.
+This block lets you skip around an animation or reset an animation to its starting frame.
+Specify the frame index you wish to jump to.

 stencyl-design-mode-switch-frame-block